DinoHub-SubT/dsta_deploy/docs/docker/azure-docker-ugv.md

-# Azure UAV Docker Setup
+# Azure ugv Docker Setup

 Docker install all the repository dependencies as *docker images*.